Ski touring or backcountry skiing is a fantastic way to escape the crowds, experience nature at its best and get fit at a minimal environmental cost.

 Equipment Needed for Backcountry Skiing

-Ski touring bindings, ski touring skis, touring boots, skins, ski crampons, extendible ski poles, avalanche equipment, communication devices such as mobile phone or radio and navigation aids is the gear needed for safely skiing in the back country.
+Alpine touring bindings, ski touring skis, touring boots, skins, ski crampons, extendible ski poles, avalanche equipment, communication devices such as mobile phone or radio and navigation aids is the gear needed for safely skiing in the backcountry.
 Read more about the equipment for ski touring in the article in this series How to Choose Ski Touring Gear.

 Experience Needed for Skiing Beyond the Boundaries

 Backcountry skiing is suited to strong (black run or black diamond run) skiers with a solid fitness level.

 Off-piste experience is recommended before trying ski touring.
 Off-piste skiing or skiing beyond the groomed trails can be practiced at most ski resorts to become familiar with a range of ski conditions that may be encountered in the backcountry.
 Pistes (groomed trails) typically offer a smooth regular surface which makes controlled skiing easy to master.

 Off-piste conditions can vary from a smooth piste-like surface (typically experienced on corn snow in spring) to deep powder snow into which the stationary skier sinks, crusty snow which offers a snow surface that is hard (even ice) on top and soft underneath this hard layer may or may not be breakable when the skier turns and a myriad of conditions in between.